4rk4/androdot/README.md

 Android app for Dotclear blog version 1 and 2.

+## Licence

+This software use the GPL v3

 ## Description

 Simple app to write, edit and publish your post on dotclear blog.